Why should I have a hip revision?

 24 hours following surgery a routine check X-ray and blood test will be performed.

 Routine post-operative review with Mr Hoad-Reddick will be carried out at six weeks, three months, one year, three years and five years.

 When can I go home?

-You can return to driving once safely off crutches and mobilizing without a limp; this is usually at six weeks' postoperatively.
+You can return to driving once safely off crutches and mobilising without a limp; this is usually at six weeks postoperatively.